CuriousCod/BeatSaberTrackManager/README.md

 <h3>Notes:</h3>

 - Video is downloaded with the following video/audio arguments: mp4[height<=720]+bestaudio[ext=m4a]
-  - Audio is downloaded for the offset feature
+  - Audio is required for the auto offset feature
 - Video and audio won't be merged to mkv, since MVP doesn't support mkv files and re-encoding has not been implemented
   - This means that in some rare cases the quality of the downloaded mp4 will be low, if there's no high resolution version of it available with m4a audio
 - Application is currently adjusted for the MVP v1.10.0 version